caffemisto/Audacity-A-B-Test/Test.md

 **2. Retention** - .0549<br>
 **3. Net Conversion** - .0156

-As this data is using constrained measurements rather than non-parametric values, the analytic standard deviation should be reliable, and emprical values should not need to be used.
+These analytical estimates should be reliable.
+Our unit of diversion are cookies with further tracking by user-id at the point of registration.
+The evaluation metrics are measuring rates of users, with the rates being taken out of user-ids (retention) and cookies (gross and net conversion).
+As these match, we can rely on the analytic estimates and do not need to calculate the empirical values.

 ##Sizing